ChenAnZong/haoshiyou-bot/Readme.md

   - [ ] Based on conversation session state, etract photos posted followed by the previous post.
   - [ ] Post to Haoshiyou-Server with extracted information, and create account.

+* Management Function
+  - [ ] Kick a group member if received kicking instruction from a group admin